refactorfirst/RefactorFirst/README.md

 ## Additional Details
 This plugin will work on both single module and multi-module Maven projects that have a typical Maven project layout.

 This tool is based on the paper **[Prioritizing Design Debt Investment Opportunities](https://dl.acm.org/doi/10.1145/1985362.1985372)** by Nico Zazworka, Carolyn Seaman, and Forrest Shull.
-The presentation based on the paper is available at [https://resources.sei.cmu.edu/asset_files/Presentation/2011_017_001_516911.pdf](https://insights.sei.cmu.edu/documents/1385/2011_101_001_424876.pdf)
+The presentation based on the paper is available [here](https://insights.sei.cmu.edu/documents/1385/2011_101_001_424876.pdf).

 ## Limitations
 * My time.
 This is a passion project and is developed in my spare time.